abklein1/generation_y2k/README.md

 - Initial staff assignment is not efficient and sometimes runs out of available teachers.
 This happens less frequently now
 - Classroom distribution is not ideal for students.
 Some students are still missing required classes
 - Grid system runs out of space at times (especially on stairs)
+- People wear multiple belts due to how accessories are set up
+- Room temperatures can be extremely cold

 ## Release 0.0.17